 While they can’t match the luxurious inflight experience of an expensive business class ticket, low-cost airlines can compete on most other fronts.
 Instead of offering a single product, some carriers are now introducing new pricing structures that include the possibility to include business-minded extras.

-These often include more flexibility in changing or cancelling flights, one or multiple checked bags for free, and priority boarding of the plane.
+These often include more flexibility in changing or canceling flights, one or multiple checked bags for free, and priority boarding of the plane.
 Some airlines even include a prepaid voucher for buying something from the inflight bistro, adding up to an all-inclusive experience.
 You can check Easyjet’s fancy brochure for Business here.

 Learn more about the return on investment of automating your travel policy